How ConsumerAffairs uses cookies

 What is a power purchase agreement?

 A power purchase agreement (PPA) involves a developer installing solar panels on your home and operating them on your behalf.
-You then buy the power produced by the system at a given rate for a set period of time.
+You then buy the power produced by the system at a fixed rate for a set period.

 Article sources